HOOd-00/Morpheus-ai/README.md

 # Morpheus-ai

-In developing (Current on Local)..
+In developing (Currently running Local)..

 Next step:
 - Deploy on cloud

 .
 .
 .

 - Integreate with a movie collection web app.